reesesun/reese-markdown-cv/index.md

 ## Honors and Awards

 - Dean’s list `All Semesters`
-- Penn State Health and Human Development Honor Society `Spring 2017 - current`
+- Penn State Health and Human Development Honor Society `Spring 2017 - 2019`

 ## Professional Experience

+### **UPMC Centers for Rehab services - Allison Park** `Sep 2017 - Dec 2018`

+_Rehab Aid_

+- Assists in the provision of patient care under the direct supervision of the licensed clinical staff
+- Provides both clinical and clerical support as required by the facility
+- Assist in the training of therapy volunteers

+### **Phoenix Rehabilitation and Health Services - State College** `Sep 2017 - Dec 2018`

+_Rehab Aid_

+- Assist disabled patients
+- Assist patients with aquatic therapy exercise
+- Educate and instruct patients in functional tasks, exercise and safety
+- Provide superlative care in collaboration with other clinical professions
+- Document subjective and objective measures and patients process

-### __UPMC Mercy__ `June 2018 - July 2018`
+### **UPMC Mercy** `June 2018 - July 2018`

 _Volunteer_

 - Observed PTs performing customized treatments
 - Worked with patients suffering chronic conditions
 - Arranged and managed medical equipments

-### __Physical Therapy Department, Fuxin General Hospital of Mining__ `May 2016 - August 2016`
+### **Physical Therapy Department, Fuxin General Hospital of Mining** `May 2016 - August 2016`

 _Intern_

 - Conduct simple therapy procedures
 - Educate patients in anatomy, pathology, treatment and injury prevention
 - Document subjective and objective measures and patients process
 - Evaluate and assess patients to restore body functions

-### __Phoenix Rehabilitation__ `Sep 2017 - Dec 2018`
-_Rehab Aid_
-- Assist disabled patients
-- Assist patients with aquatic therapy exercise
-- Educate and instruct patients in functional tasks, exercise and safety
-- Provide superlative care in collaboration with other clinical professions
-- Document subjective and objective measures and patients process

-### __Kline Fitness Center__ `Spring 2015 - Spring 2016`
+### **Kline Fitness Center** `Spring 2015 - Spring 2016`

 _Gym assistant_

 - Prevent dangerous use of gym equipments
 - Arrange, clean, and manage the fitness center daily
 - Guide and train students with exercise programs